-A prominent economic sociologist Mark Granovetter didn’t win (yet) the Nobel Prize in economic sciences.
+A prominent economic sociologist Mark Granovetter didn’t win (yet) the Nobel Prize in economic science.
 Let’s take a look at his rejection letter.

-You may think I’m talking about the Nobel… But I’m not.
+You may think I’m talking about the Nobel… I’m not.
 And that makes this even more interesting!

 This is the rejection letter Granovetter received from American Sociological Review in 1969 on an early version of his seminal “The Strength of Weak Ties” paper.
-Not even “revise and resubmit”.
+A rejection, not even “revise and resubmit”.

 Eventually this pioneering research was published in 1973 in American Journal of Sociology and became the most cited paper in the Social Sciences, with about